EJB Exception Handling

 ...

-As can be seen, the application exception has been successfully propagated to the client without being intercepted by the container.
-The client uses the information from the exception to notify the end-user; in this example, it simply displays the error message.
+Observe that the application exception is successfully propagated to the client and is ignored by the container.
+The client uses the information from the exception to notify users; in this example, it displays an error message.

 Exceptions and Transactions

-When a transaction is managed by the container, it is automatically rolled back by the latter when a system exception occurs.
-This is possible because the container can intercept this type of exceptions.
-However, when an application exception occurs, the container does not intercept it and, therefore, leaves it to the code to roll back the transaction.
+A transaction managed by the container is automatically rolled back when a system exception occurs.
+This happens because the container intercepts system exceptions.
+However, when an application exception occurs, the container does not intercept it and, therefore, does not roll back a transaction.

 The following code extract illustrates this point.